unicef/rhizome/docs/backend.rst

   }]
   ...

-In the above example, a value for indicator 1 was found for region 23.
-No value for indicator 2 was found for region 23, so the system calculated that value by aggregating the values of it sub-regions.
+In the above example, a value for indicator 1 was found for location 23.
+No value for indicator 2 was found for location 23, so the system calculated that value by aggregating the values of it sub-locations.

-Conflicts with Sub-regions
+Conflicts with Sub-locations
 ++++++++++++++++++++++++++

-If a value is stored for a given region, that is the value returned regardless of whether or not the region's sub-regions also have values.
-Because there is nothing preventing a value being stored for a region and its sub-regions, it is possible that the stored values at differing levels may conflict.
+If a value is stored for a given location, that is the value returned regardless of whether or not the location's sub-locations also have values.
+Because there is nothing preventing a value being stored for a location and its sub-locations, it is possible that the stored values at differing levels may conflict.

 .. image:: img/geo_agg_conflict.png

-In the above example one of the regions has a stored value of 7, and its three sub-regions have values of 1, 1, and 3.
+In the above example one of the locations has a stored value of 7, and its three sub-locations have values of 1, 1, and 3.
 This could be indicative of an error in the data and should be flagged.
-Regardless of whether this is an error or intentional, the value returned for that region (and the value used in aggregation for any of its parent regions) is the value stored for the region;
+Regardless of whether this is an error or intentional, the value returned for that location (and the value used in aggregation for any of its parent locations) is the value stored for the location;
-the values in the sub-regions are ignored except when they are explicitly requested.
+the values in the sub-locations are ignored except when they are explicitly requested.

 Partial Missing Values
 ++++++++++++++++++++++

-When aggregating data geographically, it is possible to calculate the value for a region even if not all of its sub-regions have data.
+When aggregating data geographically, it is possible to calculate the value for a location even if not all of its sub-locations have data.

 .. image:: img/geo_agg_partial.png

 These situations should be flagged so that users are aware of them when they occur.
-It's important to know that the value for the country you are seeing is actually only representative of some portion of its sub-regions and not the entire country.
+It's important to know that the value for the country you are seeing is actually only representative of some portion of its sub-locations and not the entire country.

 Controlling Aggregation Behavior